While your child may be one of the reluctant readers, remember that we were created to love a story.

 If your kids are like mine, they’re non-stop.

-So, with the suggestion from a friend, I left picture books open to the most exciting pages on the table.
+So, with the suggestion from a friend, I left picture books open to the most exciting pages.

-It wasn’t but minutes until they were pushing the book toward me asking me to tell them what was going on in the fun pictures.
+It wasn’t but minutes until they were pushing the book toward me asking what was going on in the pictures.

 Pick Fun Books